wso2/samples-is/b2b-sample/README.md

 Create two applications named **Guardio-Business-App** and **Guardio-Admin-App** [This should be a management application].

+Share both applications with all the organizations by clicking the share button.

 #### Step 2.1: In the Guardio-Business-App

 >| Property                    |                                    Value/s                                     |